nemonik/hands-on-DevOps/readme.md

 **NOTE**

 - Make sure you pre-pend that dot (`.`) at the start of `.gitignore`.
 In *NIX Dot-files are hidden files.
-- `.gitignore` will not show up if you simply list the file system via the `ls` command, but they do if you use `ls -a` or `ls --all`.
+- `.gitignore` will not show up if you simply list the file system via the `ls` command, but if you use `ls -a` or `ls --all` it will.
 Either arguments configures `ls` to not ignore entries starting with `.`.

 ### 8.10.4.
 Author the application